ameiyn510/eloquent-javascript/reading/ch1-1-values.md

 >Every value has a type that determines its role.
 There are six basic types of values in JavaScript: numbers, strings, Booleans, objects, functions, and undefined values -Eloquent JavaScript

 ##Numbers
+The most simple type is Number.
 Below is an example of a value with the type 'number'.

 ```
 42